 By: Robert Avsec, Battalion Chief (Ret.) and FSPA charter member

-The Fire Service Psychology Association (FSPA) will host its 4th Annual Conference on December 3rd, 2021 from 8:00 am to 5:00 pm PST.
-The conference will be an online event—hosted by Palo Alto University’s CONCEPT Continuing and Professional Studies—given the continuing impact of the COVID-19 pandemic on large group gatherings and air travel for many people.
-Here the schedule of presentations for this year’s conference:
+The Fire Service Psychology Association (FSPA) will host its 5th Annual Conference on October 7, 2022 from 8:00 am to 5:00 pm PST.
+The conference will be an online event given the continuing impact of the COVID-19 pandemic–and its variants–on large group gatherings and air travel for many people.

 The FSPA conference epitomizes the goal of FSPA: Bridging the gap between professional psychology and the fire service.
 Our central objectives for meeting that goal are: